 Sara is an abstract painter with over 30 years’ experience working in studios and exhibiting in the UK, pre- and post cold war Poland and Clinton’s America.
 Trained in Fine Art and Art History in London, Manchester and Glasgow, her teaching has taken her to colleges around the UK and abroad.
-From Estonia to Canada, Chile to Australia, her experience working across diverse communities - always painting - has taught her more than any formal education could hope to achieve.
+Experience working across diverse communities - always painting - has taught her more than any formal education could hope to achieve.
 This has shaped her drive to encourage collaboration and creative thinking and making through learning, through life and through art.
 In 2018 Sara was awarded a Fellowship for the School for Social Entrepreneurs.
 She also joined the steering group for the Dartington Collaborative Network.

 Sophy is an artist educator with over 20 years experience of art practice in a range of media.
 She has been with Arts Lab since the autumn of 2017.
 A graduate in Art and Social Context from the University of the West of England, her passion is to facilitate visual arts engagement across broad-ranging groups as a tool for empowerment.
 Before now, she has worked for organisations such as Thames Festival, Kids Company, Tate Modern and Dulwich Picture Gallery.
 Sophy also currently teaches art and photography at the South Devon Steiner School.